codecop/BankOCR-Outside-in-Kata/Csharp/README.md

 ## Where to start ##

-There is a failing [NUnit](http://www.nunit.org/) guiding test `BankOcr.Kata.Tests//BankOcrTest.cs`, which you can use as starting point.
-It tests the `BankOcr-Kata/BankOcr.cs`, which contains the empty, outside interface of the API you need to create.
+There is a failing [NUnit](http://www.nunit.org/) guiding test `BankOcrTest.cs`, which you can use as starting point.
+It tests the `BankOcr.cs`, which contains the empty, outside interface of the API you need to create.
 There are different example inputs in `BankOcr.Kata.Tests/Resources`.
+[Moq](https://github.com/Moq/moq) is provided in the `packages.config` in case you want to use a mocking library.

 ## Other languages ##
 * [Java](https://bitbucket.org/pkofler/bankocr-kata-setup)